 Partial knee replacement usually provides excellent results, helping reduce pain and improve movement.
 Your orthopaedic surgeon will discuss any potential risks, answer all your questions, and explain the careful measures that the London Orthopaedic Clinic takes to prevent problems.

 Your consultant, the ward staff, and the multidisciplinary rehabilitation team will support your healthy recuperation.

 The speed of individual recovery will depend on pre-operative health and fitness.
 However, most people can get on their feet within twenty-four hours of partial knee replacement, with physio assistance.
 You should be able to go home one to four days after surgery, with a bespoke programme of controlled mobilisation and gentle exercises.

 Your consultant will arrange for follow-up in outpatients after six weeks.
 However, the London Orthopaedic Clinic's surgeons and staff can always offer support, advice, and treatment if you have problems or concerns.

 Why choose the London Orthopaedic Clinic?

 The London Orthopaedic Clinic provides high-quality, expert orthopaedic, and musculoskeletal care tailored to the individual needs of our patients.
-The Clinic is based at King Edward VII's Hospital, at the heart of London's internationally renowned Harley Street medical district.
+The Clinic is based at Mayo Clinic Healthcare, at the heart of London's internationally renowned Harley Street medical district.
 The London Orthopaedic Clinic offers cutting-edge diagnostics, treatment, management, and personalised care.